Esta canción ya tuvo aplausos Opening reception: 13th September, 2019 On the occasion of Berlin Art Week Until 2nd November 2019

 Chaile’s characteristic clay oven sculptures take on various forms, largely based on indigenous Pre-Columbian vases.
 Developing upon a theory Chaile calls ‘the genealogy of form’, the series created for the exhibition approaches the history of forms which have survived time and denote resistance, such as the clay oven and the common pot.
 Both forms are associated with food and the community space, as well as the concept of mutual consideration and beneficial action.
-Calling awareness to class and genealogy, Chaile invokes his own indigenous roots to challenge the postcolonial national shame prevalent in indigenous culture.
+Calling awareness to class and genealogy, Chaile invokes his own indigenous roots to challenge the reconstruction of pre-colonial identity.

 The communal pots referred to in these works represent the indigenous communities and cultures that were decimated by the colonizing power of the Spanish and the white, “civilized” Argentines.
 Chaile formally associates the vessels with the contemporary popular pot used by Argentinian communities and the indigenous ritual.
 Indigenous populations today occupy several places of resistance and use these pots to solve problems of inequality in Argentina, problems which are linked to its colonial past.